xaur/decred-news/journal-template.md

 _Image: {"$title by $author. $optional-description" for artwork, "$description" for photos}_

-{ introduction, major news of the month ordered by impact, don't put any links here }
+{ intro, major news of the month, don't put any links here }

 Contents: { sync }